Projects

 18th Century Tavern Table

 Tables like this were common in taverns and homes of the late 1700s.
 While varying in size and and style, they all have certain distinctive features: turned legs, a stretcher base, and simple boarded top.
 Mine is not a reproduction per se but follows the basic design parameters.
-I made the base of poplar, using pinned mortise and tenon joinery for structural integrity, and finished it with milk paint.
-I decided to use curly maple for the top to give an otherwise large, flat surface some visual flair.
+The base is poplar, having pinned mortise and tenon joinery for structural integrity, and finished with milk paint.
+The top is made of curly maple to give the otherwise large, flat surface some visual flair.

 c1790 Shelf Clock

-Currently in the drawings stage, this clock is will be a close reproduction of one made for an early governor of Pennsylvania by Daniel Rose.
-It is certainly my most challenging project to date.
-Not only does it require carving and inlay, the original is in a private collection so all I have to work with are two front view photographs, the overall height, and some input from a gentleman who did restoration work on it over twenty years ago.
+This clock is will be a close reproduction of one made for an early governor of Pennsylvania by Daniel Rose.
+It is without doubt my most challenging project to date.
+Not only does it require carving and inlay, the original is in a private collection, so all I have to work with are two front view photographs, the overall height, and some input from a gentleman who did restoration work on it years ago.
 This means I have to extrapolate most measurements from the photos and base the sides, back, and internal construction on other clocks of the same period and geographic area.
-I will start posting progress photos once the working drawings are finished.